 Research has indicated that homes made of stucco provide a conducive environment for rapid multiplication of mold.
 When stucco is poorly done, it retains water and traps moisture.
 These conditions increase mold growth which is a nightmare for homeowners and buyers.
 Proper stucco installation is done in several layers including a rain barrier with an air gap, asphalt paper, a layer of mesh and layers of stucco.

-Mold remediation should be taken seriously failure to which the mold will recur.
-Observing hygiene in hotels, restaurants, homes and all working places, in general, is a control measure of highly contagious norovirus which is caused by mold.
+Mold remediation should be taken seriously.
+Observing hygiene in hotels, restaurants, homes and all working places, in general, is a control measure of highly contagious Norovirus, which is caused by mold.
 Mold awareness will reduce the risk of suffering from mold-related illnesses.